A high school football game was called off after a brawl. A coach says his players were called racist slurs.

 Tim Manning, a Georgetown parent who was picking up his twin sons from the game, told Boston.com he watched the fight at the end of the third quarter and doesn’t believe Royals players were using racial epithets.

-“I know a lot of the kids who go to the game, they wouldn’t say that word to an African American, and I know (many) of the people in the stands and walking the sidelines, adults — selectmen, coaches, principals, parents — if they heard any kid saying that to that team, they would have went right up to that kid and grabbed him,” he said.
+“I know a lot of the kids who go to the game, they wouldn’t say that word to an African American, and I know [many] of the people in the stands and walking the sidelines, adults — selectmen, coaches, principals, parents — if they heard any kid saying that to that team, they would have went right up to that kid and grabbed him,” he said.

 The tension has continued in the week and a half since the game.
 Some residents in the town’s Facebook group, which has since been made private, have accused McGinnis or another Wolves coach of being the man shown in video footage grabbing a Royals player by his pads, pulling him off a Wolves player and then throwing him to the ground.
 McGinnis told The Washington Post he wouldn’t “confirm or deny” whether he is the man in the video.

 McGinnis said he was disappointed the adults — the refs, the Royals’ coaches and police — did not do more to intervene after he and his colleagues reported the allegations of racist language.
-His players had traveled an hour and a half to play a game they enjoy.
+His players had traveled about an hour and a half to play a game they enjoy.

 “Instead it was made into a traumatic experience for them,” McGinnis said.

 McGinnis apologized to his players for what happened but told them he was proud they had kept their composure.
 Georgetown police escorted them out of town.
-He said the 1½-hourlong bus ride home was somber and quiet.
+He said the bus ride home was somber and quiet.

 The Wolves played the Millis High School Mohawks at home on Friday night.
 McGinnis said his message to his players ahead of the game was simple: “Let’s get back to the game of football the way it’s supposed to be played.”
-Millis High won 28-0, but McGinnis said that despite losing the game, it was a win to get back out on the field.
+Millis High won, 28-0, but McGinnis said despite the result it was a win to get back out on the field.

-But, McGinnis said, another game wouldn’t wipe out what he underwent on Sept.
+But, McGinnis said, another game wouldn’t wipe out what had taken place on Sept.
 17.

 “When you have a traumatic experience that involves racism, that is burned into your memory,” he said.
 “And that’s something that will live with you for the rest of your life.”